HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ````
 `````

-Here is an example of a Slurm script
+Here is an example of a batch script to launch an MPI job.

 ```console
 #SBATCH --job-name=lap-mpi_saga